Viraj3f/Barebones-Store-API/README.md

 # Barebones Shopping Store
 ### By Viraj Bangari

 A barebones shopping API that supports multiple producers, products and shopping carts.
+This was written in two days.

 ## Table of Contents